dchapkine/fineacl/README.md

 # What ???

-FINEACL is a document/row level access contol library that handles user defined ACLs.
+FINEACL is a document/row level access contol library that handles per user, per resource, user defined ACLs.

 # Why